 What are the symptoms and signs of hyperthyroidism?

 If you have an overactive thyroid, you may feel anxious or nervous, be unable to tolerate heat, have heart palpitations and feel tired.
 You may also lose weight, even if you’re eating the same amount of food.

 Other symptoms and signs may include:

 - changes in bowel habits or menstrual patterns

 See your doctor if you have any of these symptoms.

-Your doctor will check your neck to see if your thyroid is enlarged or has nodules (lumps), and will look for other signs of hyperthyroidism such as a fast heart rate.
+Your doctor will check your neck to see if your thyroid is larger than normal or has nodules (lumps).
+They will also look for other signs of an overactive thyroid such as a fast heart rate.

-To diagnose hyperthyroidism, a blood test is done to measure the level of your thyroid hormones.
-An imaging test called a thyroid scan may also be done.
+To diagnose hyperthyroidism, your doctor may refer you for a blood test called a thyroid function test, to measure the level of your thyroid hormones.
+You may also need an imaging test called a thyroid scan.